Dušan Kabát

-Dušan Kabát (20 August 1944 – 19 May 2022 in Prague) was a Czechoslovakian international football player.
+Dušan Kabát (20 August 1944 – 19 May 2022 in Prague) was a Slovak footballer who played first as a midfielder and later as a defender.
+He played for the Czechoslovakia national football team.

 Career

 Born in Sereď, Kabát began playing football with TJ Leopoldov.
 In a career that spanned 1961 to 1976, he played for Slovan Piešťany, FC Spartak Trnava, FC Dukla Prague and FC Slovan Hlohovec.
-He appeared in 296 Czechoslovakian league matches and scored 56 goals during his club career.
+He appeared in 296 Czechoslovak league matches and scored 56 goals during his club career.

 He made 24 appearances and scored two goals for the Czechoslovakia national football team.

+After retiring, he became a coach.